relliott-dev/web-tools/Theme Detector/README.md

 The results will be saved to a file named `theme_detector.txt` by default.
 If the `--csv` flag is used, the results will also be saved as `theme_detector.csv`.
 Similarly, if the `--json` flag is used, the results will be saved as `theme_detector.json`.

-Each file will contain a timestamp, the URL checked, and the theme the website uses.
+Each file will contain a timestamp, the URL checked, and the theme for each website.

 ## Future Plans